 Medical experts recommend treating alcoholism and bipolar disorder together when the two conditions co-occur.
 Doing so involves entering a rehabilitation facility that offers treatment for alcohol abuse along with support for bipolar disorder.
 Many reputable rehab centers create treatment plans for each condition that work independently to help the patient learn coping strategies to manage each disorder.
 Additionally, the treatment plans may intertwine with one another as certain disorders often co-occur and can be the cause or result of one another.

-Bipolar and alcoholism treatment involves going through detoxification to remove the physical presence of alcohol from the patient’s body.
+Bipolar and alcohol use disorder treatment involves going through detoxification to remove the physical presence of alcohol from the patient’s body.
 Following detox, people often enter inpatient rehab.
 However, the specific level of care someone experiences can vary based on the severity of their addiction, their family’s history with addiction and mental illness, and whether they have experienced rehab before.

 Bipolar disorder and alcoholism frequently co-occur, in large part because alcohol can provide temporary relief from the effects of the mental illness.
 There are some key points to remember when considering how alcohol affects bipolar symptoms: